Why Wimbledon is desperate for top billing in the Alcaraz-Sinner arms race

 Alcaraz and seven-time champion Novak Djokovic have put on tremendous finals in the last two years, but even the Serb reaching the final this year ahead of Sinner would feel like a let-down, such was the captivation of the French Open showpiece.

 In this regard, the Sinner-Alcaraz rivalry evokes memories of Roger Federer’s battles with Rafael Nadal.
-Their showdowns in major finals took place across all surfaces, in the final of Australia (twice), Roland Garros (four times) and Wimbledon (three times).
+Their showdowns in major finals took place across all surfaces, in the final of the Australian Open (twice), Roland Garros (four times) and Wimbledon (three times).

 The height of their rivalry was the 2006-2008 period, in which they squared off at Roland Garros and Wimbledon three years running, with the crescendo of that sensational 2008 final in near-darkness.
 Wimbledon would be desperate for an equivalent contest as the sun sets on 13 July.